 Saulo is a Postdoctoral Research Associate at the University of Exeter, based at Instituto Ouro Verde in Alta Floresta, Mato Grosso, Brazil.
 He is interested in applied research addressing biodiversity conservation and management and its relations with rural communities.
 His current research and activities focus on agroforestry and forest restoration linked to resilience of socio-ecological systems in the southern Amazonia forest frontier.

 Tamsin is responsible for coordinating the Global Research Translation Award.
 She takes care of the financial and administrative side of the award, ensuring funding reporting and monitoring deadlines are met and all financial evidence is collected and recorded correctly.
-On completion of a First Class, BSc Hons Environmental Science Degree with the Open University in 2018, Tamsin exchanged a career in arts management for an occupation supporting scientific research.
+On completion of a First Class, BSc Hons Environmental Science Degree with the Open University in 2018, Tamsin swapped her career in arts management for scientific research.
 She is an experienced project and financial manager who delights in learning about the natural world.

 Sarah is a research development manager responsible for supporting University of Exeter's Global Challenges Research Fund (GCRF) portfolio.
 Sarah provides high-level research support (identifying funding opportunities, coordinating bid development and supporting live projects) for interdisciplinary and multi-partner institutional bids and provides secretariat support for the GCRF strategy group.